Why Does My Dog Need Protein?

 - Your pet’s gastrointestinal tract is uncomplicated and cannot digest large amounts of plant products.

-In addition, high quality animal-source proteins contain all the essential amino acids your dog needs, whereas some plant-based proteins may be deficient in certain essential amino acids.
-So although your dog is classified as an omnivore, it is best fed largely as a carnivore.
+High-quality animal-source proteins contain all the essential amino acids your dog needs, whereas some plant-based proteins may be deficient in certain essential amino acids.
+So although your dog is classified as an omnivore, it is best mainly fed as a carnivore.

 Animal vs. Plant Protein in Your Dog’s Diet